staticfile/cli/README.md

   -s, --ssl      Output HTTPS link
   -h, --html     Output HTML
   -j, --jade     Output Jade Markup
-  -v, --version  Use given version
-  -c, --copy     Copy to your system clipboard
+  -v, --version  Use given version, leave empty if you want to see all supported version -c, --copy     Copy to your system clipboard
 ```